By Deborah Lucas MSc.Eq.S.,CBiol., R.Nutr.

 Molasses is also present in molassed sugar beet pulp as some is added back during production.
 Molassed beet pulp therefore contains roughly 20% sugar, similar to grass, but it is fed at much lower rates.
 Sugar is actually vital for horses as an energy source and the central nervous system –including the brain – specifically requires glucose for energy.

 Other benefits of the addition of molasses to chaff mixes is the natural nutrients contained within, such as potassium, iron, calcium, salt and B vitamins.
-So, molasses is actually useful in moderation as long as the horses’ own natural ability to digest sugar in the small intestine is not overwhelmed.
+So, molasses for horses is actually useful in moderation as long as the horses’ own natural ability to digest sugar in the small intestine is not overwhelmed.
 Contrary therefore to popular belief, the typical addition rate of molasses to chaff mixes means that grass usually contains much more sugar than molassed chaffs!

 Flavours that may be added include citrus, apple, teaberry and cherry.
 Cherry has been shown to be one of the horse’s favourite flavours!